holozeros/minimal-linux-desktop/PKGBUILD-collections/README.md

         md5sums=(' ')

-This variable is constant here.
+This variable is almost constant here.

         arch=('x86_64')